CASFRI/PostgreSQL-Table-Translation-Framework/README.md

                  *name* **tableName**,
                  *text* **logNb**[default NULL]
                  **)**
-    * Display the last log table generated after using the provided translation table or the one corresponding to the provided 'logNb'.
+    * Display the last log table generated after using the provided translation table or the one corresponding to the provided "logNb".
     * e.g. SELECT * FROM TT_ShowLastLog('translation', 'ab06_avi01_lyr', 1);

 * **TT_DeleteAllLogs(**